percona/everest-doc/docs/quickstart-guide/quick-install.md

     !!! warning "Important"
         Make sure that you enter at least one namespace.

-3. When you install Percona Everest, an `admin` user is automatically created.
-To retrieve the password for the `admin` user, run the following command:
+3. Update the password for the `admin` user:

     ```sh
-    everestctl accounts initial-admin-password
+    everestctl accounts set-password --username admin
     ```

+    !!! info "Important"

+        You can retrieve the automatically generated password by running the `everestctl accounts initial-admin-password` command.
+However, this password isn't stored securely.

     For more information on user management, see the section [Manage users in Percona Everest](../manage_users.md).